manohar6317/Simple-Ad-Server/README.md

 *   `impressions` (INTEGER): The number of times the ad has been displayed.
 *   `clicks` (INTEGER): The number of times the ad has been clicked.

-## Screenshots

-*(Add screenshots here showing the code, ad statistics output, and the database view)*

 ## Future Enhancements